OpenSourceEconomics/skillmodels/docs/source/basic_usage.rst

 Fitting models is very similar to fitting models in `Statsmodels`_

-The main object a user interacts with is ``CHSModel`` (see :ref:`estimation`) which is a subclass of Statsmodels `GenericLikelihoodModel`_.
+The main object a user interacts with is ``SkillModel`` (see :ref:`estimation`) which is a subclass of Statsmodels `GenericLikelihoodModel`_.
 To create an instance of this class just type:

-..
-Note:: This class will be renamed as it will support more estimators than CHS in the future.
-    The estimator used will then be an argument of the class.

 .. code::

-    from skillmodels import CHSModel
+    from skillmodels import SkillModel
-    mod = CHSModel('model_name', 'dataset_name', model_dict, dataset)
+    mod = SkillModel('model_name', 'dataset_name', model_dict, dataset, estimator)

 * 'model_name' a string that is used in error messages to clearly identify where the errors occured and as names of directories for the storage of intermediate results.
 * 'dataset_name' is used for the same purpose
-* 'model_dict' is the actual model dictionary (usually loaded from a json file)
+* model_dict is the actual model dictionary (usually loaded from a json file)
-* 'dataset' is a pandas dataframe in long format.
+* dataset is a pandas dataframe in long format.
 It has to contain a variable named 'period' that indicates the period starting with 0 and incrementing in steps of 1.
+* estimator is a string that can take the values 'wa' (Wiswall Agostinelli Estimator and 'chs' (Cunha, Heckman, Schennach estimator).

+..
+Note:: Currently only the CHS estimator is implemented.

-Using the fit() method of ``CHSModel`` like so:
+Using the fit() method of ``SkillModel`` like so:

 .. code::

     res = mod.fit()

-will return an instance of ``CHSModelResults`` which is a subclass of ``GenericLikelihoodModelResults`` and has (or will have) most of the usual attributes and methods described `here`_.
+will return an instance of ``SkillModelResults`` which is a subclass of ``GenericLikelihoodModelResults`` and has (or will have) most of the usual attributes and methods described `here`_.
 For example you can:

 .. code::